What is Multi-Factor Authentication?

 So why is the time to move to Multi-Factor Authentication now?

 It comes down to costs versus benefits.
 Financial instituations, insurers, employee portals and governments have often added a second factor to their login, because of the return on investment.
 Reasons on the benefit side: users expect easy access to their data in a convenient way.
 One-factor solutions like passwords don't work so well on mobile devices.
 Passwords are a hassle.
 Reasons on the costs side were stronger and more easy to argue.
 Data breaches are growing exponentially, while hacking tools are becoming cheaper, increasing your costs.
+For more facts anno 2018 about cyber-crime and -security, read this blog.

 But not only the amount of breaches and attacks grow.
 The marketing, legal and administrative costs when a breach actually happens are growing as well when GDPR comes into play with fines going up to 4% of annual global turnover.
 But then you're not even taking the legal costs into account.
 Many think the EU fines will be dwarfed by the class action lawsuits that will come, because consumers are getting the power and ownership rights of the data.
 All that is needed on May 2018 is a few dedicated (European) consumers looking for holes and going against you.